What is Ozempic?

 - Tirzepatide had a higher risk for nausea, vomiting, and diarrhea at higher doses.

-Mounjaro has shown more significant weight loss results in clinical trials than Ozempic.
-In the SURPASS-2 study, participants taking Mounjaro lost between 17 to 25 pounds, while those on Ozempic lost about 13 pounds.
-This difference can be crucial if substantial weight loss is your primary goal.
+In the SURPASS-2 study, Mounjaro users lost 17 to 25 pounds, while Ozempic users lost about 13 pounds.
+If big weight loss is the goal, that's a meaningful gap.

-Mounjaro works on both GIP (glucose-dependent insulinotropic polypeptide) and GLP-1 (glucagon-like peptide-1) receptors.
-This dual-action mechanism helps reduce blood sugar levels more effectively and leads to greater weight loss.
+Mounjaro hits both GIP (glucose-dependent insulinotropic polypeptide) and GLP-1 (glucagon-like peptide-1) receptors.
+The dual action lowers blood sugar more effectively and drives more weight loss.

 - GIP and GLP-1: